jediproject/ng-jedi-table/README.md

       + ```vm.myTableConfig``` must have a changeEvent function that will be triggered for the API Pagination to work.

-      + Also you can access a lot of the table's functionalities from your controller through the ```vm.myTableConfig``` because the angular-table-restful injects methods and attributes to it, making data manipulation easy. e.g.:
+      + Also you can access a lot of the table's functionalities from your controller through the ```vm.myTableConfig``` because the ng-jedi-table injects methods and attributes to it, making data manipulation easy. e.g.:
           * getList -> Function that returns the elements currently displayd on screen
           * clearData -> Function to clear all table items, making it empty and displaying default emptyTableTemplate message.
           * clearTable -> Function to clear all table making it's list null and not displaying any message or items, just the table's headers